SdAm1n/password_shield/README.md

 # Password Shield

- Password Shield is a `Password Manager` written in C++.
+ Password Shield is a `Password Manager` TUI program written in C++.
 This program uses file (password.txt) to store Website name, Username/Email and Password. `RSA Algorithm` is implemented inside this program.
 Password `Encryption` and `Decryption` is done by `RSA Algorithm`.
 [RSA algorithm](https://www.geeksforgeeks.org/rsa-algorithm-cryptography/) is an asymmetric cryptography algorithm.

 This program can do the following things: